Sam Darnold Player Prop Bets for NFL Week 18 | Carolina vs. Tampa Bay 1/9/2022

 Matchup vs. Tampa Bay

-- Darnold's 190 passing yards in one matchup against the Buccaneers are 12.5 fewer yards than his over/under in Sunday's game.
+- Darnold's 190 passing yards in one matchup against the Buccaneers are 13.5 less than yards than his over/under in Sunday's game.

 - Darnold did not throw a touchdown pass in that outing against the Buccaneers.

-- The 258.0 passing yards the Buccaneers yield per game makes them the NFL's 22nd-ranked pass defense this season.
+- The 258.0 yards per game the Buccaneers are giving up through the air makes them the NFL's 22nd-ranked pass defense.

-- The Buccaneers' defense is 15th in the league, allowing 1.5 passing touchdowns per game.
+- With 24 passing TDs conceded this year, the Buccaneers defense is ranked 15th in the league.

 Recent Performances

-- Darnold put together a 132-yard performance against the Saints last week, completing 65.4% of his passes with one interception.
+- In last week's outing against the Saints, Darnold racked up 132 yards while completing 65.4% of his passes with one interception.

-- Darnold has thrown for 322 yards (107.3 ypg) on 32-of-58 passing with zero touchdowns and one interception over his last three games.
+- Darnold has racked up 322 passing yards (107.3 per game) and has a 55.2% completion percentage (32-for-58) over his last three appearances, tossing zero touchdowns and one interception.

 Darnold's Carolina Teammates